Admissions

 - PH 667 Prevention and Control of Chronic Illness (3)

-- PH 668 Seminar in Health Promotion Research (3)
+- PH 700F Seminar in Public Health: Qualitative Methods (3)

-- PH 700F Seminar in Public Health: Health Promotion (3)
+- PH 700F Seminar in Public Health: Quantitative Methods (3)

 - PH 700G Seminar in Public Health: Health Promotion (3)